-- mean values are obtained from at least three(3) replicates - statistical confidence limits are provided, e.g. fudicidal limit at 95% confidence level - slope of the curve is provided to ascertain the fitness of the plot.

-ii Laboratories must perform the range finding test.
+- Note: (i) LC{50} is a typical dose response curve, which is based on the principles of statistical probabilities of an event occurring within described concentrations and exposure.
+In this regard, its calculations and interpretations are as valid as the limits of its statistical confidence limits.
+Hence, for every experiment aimed at determining LC{50} values it shall be mandatory that: - mean values are obtained from at least three(3) replicates statistical confidence limits are provided, e.g. fudicidal limit at 95% confidence level - slope of the curve is provided to ascertain the fitness of the plot - (ii) Laboratories must perform the range finding test.
 This is to enable the laboratory establish a working range by obtaining the least concentration that gives no effect and the highest concentration that gives 100% death.
-Probit analysis for reporting mortality shall use the analysis as in "TOXIC" Software for LC{50} and LT{50} determination.
-Use of other non-probit analytical techniques are not recognised.

-- iii For each test carried out, the toxicity factor should be included in the report in terms of a base fluid and mud system and synergistic ratio in case of a dispersant. - Toxicity Factor = LC{50} of Sample
+Probit analysis for reporting mortality shall use the analysis as in "TOXIC" Software for LC50 and LT50 determination.
+Uses of other non-probit analytical techniques are not recognised. - (iii) For each test carried out, the toxicity factor should be included in the report in terms of a base fluid and mud system and synergistic ratio in case of a dispersant.

-LC50 of Reference chemical

-Synergistic Ratio = LC50 of Crude Oil

-LC50 of Mixture of Crude Oil and Dispersant.
+Toxicity Factor = = LC50 of Sample LC 50 of Reference chemical Synergistic Ratio = = LC50 of Crude Oil LC 50 of Mixture of Crude Oil and Dispersant.

-The values of all results must be reported in mg/l.
+The values of results must be reported in mg/l.

-(q) Records: All measurements and observations made during the study shall be recorded and original data achieved at the Testing Laboratory for any follow-up reference where necessary.
+(q)" Records: All measurements and observations made during the study shall be recorded and original data achieved at the Testing Laboratory for any follow-up reference where necessary.